Pledge of cooperation eases fears after state, federal leaders clash

 Oregon’s Attorney General is suing the Department of Homeland Security and the U.S. Marshals Service, alleging the agencies violated civil liberties by detaining residents unlawfully without identifying themselves or giving valid reasons for arrest.

-In an email statement Tuesday, Raoul said he was in contact with the Oregon attorney general and was “committed to using every resource available to my office to prevent actions that would lead to the violations of the constitutional rights of residents of Chicago and Illinois.”
+In an email statement Tuesday, Illinois Attorney General Kwame Raoul said he was in contact with the Oregon Attorney General and was “committed to using every resource available to my office to prevent actions that would lead to the violations of the constitutional rights of residents of Chicago and Illinois.”

 U.S. Senator Dick Durbin, who represents Illinois, introduced a bill Monday that would prevent federal agents from engaging in crowd control unless near federal property.
 An exception would be granted in cases where both the mayor and governor of a state request the agents’ presence.